 Step 4: Set objectives – Any company project should have clearly defined goals to ensure success.
 Your marketing strategy is no exception.
 Set the category’s KPIs by defining your benchmarks and objectives.
 Sales, volume, market share, and assortment are all strong starting points.

-Step 5: Strategy Development – Consider your company’s marketing strategies and how stores will represent the category.
+Step 5: Development a Strategy – Consider your company’s marketing strategies and how stores will represent the category.
 It would be best if you continued to focus on improving market share, sales, and foot traffic (and other specialized goals for your industry).

 Step 6: Designate Category Tactics – Establish explicit and repeatable actions to improve category tactics.
 Think about improving your products, location, advertising, and supply systems.

 Step 7: Implementation - Once you’ve determined your strategy and tactics, you’ll need a concrete plan for your team.
-Compose a defining plan for tactics, category roles, strategies, and objectives.
+Compose an outline for tactics, category roles, strategies, and objectives.

 Step 8: Review - Review is not a one-time event but a continuous process.
 It is intended to be a cycle in which you constantly analyze and improve your process.
 In this final stage, measure your results and make any necessary changes to the process as you go back through the processes.